If someone gives you a gift, you might feel good. Whether or not you’re prone to want gifts, gifts motivated by love are nice. Right?

 I don’t necessarily ask those questions, but the deeper question that spurs an answer to the three above.

 Am I motivated for the sake of self (protection, pride, defense, etc) or am I motivated from God at work in me?

 It’s hard to know the difference at times, but there is freedom in stepping forward to speak, do, and live because you believe God is leading.
 When you respond from your best understanding of what God is saying and remain pliable to His correction and change of direction, you’re free to move and grow.

 If you get it wrong, there is grace for that.

 A heart-check could keep me stuck if I’m motivated by fear and not love.
 I may live by the fear of not getting it right and that kind of motivation is unhealthy.

-If reflection helps me become aware of self-reliance instead of God-reliance, the activity fuels opportunities for confession and surrender which lays the foundation for heart-level change.
+If reflection helps brings awareness of self-reliance instead of God-reliance, it fuels opportunities for confession and surrender which lay the foundation for heart-level change.

 The simple question, “What is motivating me right now?” can make a difference.
 Even if you don’t know the answer.

 It’s so easy to look at another person and assume their motivation is bad.
 Maybe it is, maybe not.

 We might remain offended if it seems clear they were self-motivated, but we can also cause further problems by assuming we know what’s going on in them.